railsadminteam/rails_admin/docs/associations-basics.md

 See [[associations scoping]] for more informations on how to limit and filter proposed associated records.

-### Avoiding edit recursions on inverse associations
+### Avoiding edit association spagetti issues

 If you set the `:inverse_of` option on your relations, RailsAdmin will automatically populate the inverse relationship in the modal creation window. (link next to :belongs\_to and :has\_many multiselect widgets)

 It will also hide the inverse relation on nested forms.
-As a good practice, you should always set `:inverse_of` options.
-It will help ActiveRecord performances and RailsAdmin will take advantage of its definition.
+As a good practice, you should always set `:inverse_of` options to all your associations, even if these are useless to ActiveRecord.
+RailsAdmin will take advantage of them.

 ### Readonly